Early Years Foundation Stage

 Introduction for our headteacher - Mrs Williams

 Our curriculum is planned around the needs and interests of our children rather than pre-set topics.
+It intends to give children memorable and inspiring experiences, opportunities and direct instruction that will motivate their learning and increase their engagement.
 We identify, through observation and interaction, what children are able to do and what they will need support with and use this information to plan.
+The seven areas are delivered through well planned continuous provision, personalised next steps which inform our daily enhancements, daily routines and also adult led opportunities.
 Our aim is that by the end of Reception our children are motivated and excited about their learning, are independent and take responsibility for themselves and their environments.

 The Early Years Foundation Stage (EYFS) states that children should learn to develop a ‘positive sense of themselves’.
 Reflecting their cultures and those of others in the setting can support this personal development and respond to a child’s uniqueness whilst ensuring they have experience of the similarities between themselves and others too.
 At Lakenham Primary School, this is paramount in our minds, as there are approximately 40 different languages spoken by the children.